Dev-Owl/advanced_datatable/README.md

 * Support for async row loading, connect the table to a huge data source and only load the current page
 * Custom loading and error widgets
 * Correct display of data size and position (1 of 10 from 100) in the footer
+* Customr footer

+# Breaking changes in version 0.0.7

+Please note, due to code clean ups please ensure you do the following:

+Change the old import:
+`import 'package:advanced_datatable/advancedDataTableSource.dart';`

+To the new one:
+`import 'package:advanced_datatable/advanced_datatable_source.dart';`

+In case you used `AdvancedDataTableSource.loadNextPage()` please note, the signature has changed to have named boolean paramters.
+The parameter `sortAscending` was moved to be a named one.

 ## Web demo